microsoft/Microsoft-Fabric-workload-development-sample/.github/instructions/createItem.instructions.md

 #### 8.3: Update Product.json (if needed)

-If your item requires specific workload-level configuration, update `config/Manifest/Product.json` to include references to your new item type.
+If your item requires specific workload-level configuration, update `config/templates/Manifest/Product.json` to include references to your new item type.

+**GitHub Copilot Enhancement**: Recognizes when Product.json updates are needed and suggests configuration patterns.

 ### Step 9: Testing and Validation